Meghan Small

-Meghan Small (born May 25, 1998) is an American competitive swimmer.
+Meghan Nicole Small (born May 25, 1998) is an American competitive swimmer.
 She won the silver medal in the women's 200 metre individual medley event and the bronze medal in the women's 200 metre butterfly event at the 2019 Pan American Games held in Lima, Peru.

 In 2014, she won the bronze medal in the girls' 200 metre individual medley at the Summer Youth Olympics held in Nanjing, China.